Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Introduction

-While existing PETL methods show impressive performance with few learnable parameters, they rely on two optimistic assumptions.
-First, they assume that the full parameters of the PTM are accessible.
-Second, they require a large memory capacity to cache all the intermediate activations for the gradient computation.
+Although existing PETL methods show impressive potential to adapt PTM with only a few learnable parameters, they rely on two optimistic assumptions that limit their application scope: (1) full PTM parameter accessibility, and (2) a large memory capacity to cache all the intermediate activations for the gradient computation.
 However, PTMs in real-world applications are commonly served as black-box APIs and proprietary software, and they do not reveal the implementation-level information or full parameters due to commercial issues, e.g., violating model ownership.
-As a result, exploiting high-performing PTMs to specific downstream tasks not only in the white-box setting but also in the black-box setting (where we have limited accessibility to the model's detail) is a crucial but unexplored problem.
-Furthermore, while PETL approaches have few learnable parameters, they require a large amount of memory for caching the intermediate activations to backpropagate the gradient.
+As a result, \textbf{\textit{exploiting frontier-level PTMs to specific downstream tasks in a black-box setting, where we have limited accessibility to the model's details, is a crucial yet unexplored problem.}} Furthermore, while PETL approaches have a few learnable parameters, they require a large memory capacity to cache intermediate activations to backpropagate the gradient.
 Therefore, users who want to adopt a large-scale PTM should retain sufficient memory capacity despite the tiny amount of learnable parameters.
-Besides, if the users entrust PTM fine-tuning to the model owner by sending their personal data, privacy concerns will inevitably arise \cite{xiao2023offsite}.

 To alleviate the above unrealistic assumptions, we pioneer \textbf{\textit{black-box visual prompting} (BlackVIP)} approach, which enables the parameter-efficient transfer learning of pre-trained black-box vision models from the low-resource user perspective (illustrated in Figure \ref{fig:overview_illustration}).
 BlackVIP works based on the following two core components: 1) input-dependent visual prompting and 2) a stable zeroth-order optimization algorithm.